nikita206/nikita206.github.io/index.md

 ## About My Mentor

 My mentor is Professor Susan Rodger who is a Professor of the Practice in the Computer Science Department at Duke University.
+Her research is in visualization, algorithm animation, and computer science education.
+She developed JFLAP, software for experimenting with formal languages and automata that is used in automata theory courses worldwide.
+She also leads the Adventures in Alice Programming project to integrate computing into K-12.
+Moreover, with others, she has created several online introductory programming Coursera courses.

 ## About My Project